Vmorais22/Learning/Google SRE.md

 - **Error budget**: complement of SLO, the accepted level of unreliability.

 In other words, providing an objective way of mesuring the reliability.

+## Developing SLI & SLO

+The process can be broken into 4 steps.

+1) **Choose an SLI specification from the SLI menu**.
+The SLI specification is a hig-level description of a dimension of reliability that we would like to measure about our service.
+2) **Refine the specification into a detailed SLI implementation**.
+SLI implementations have concrete definitions of what the events are, what makes them valid for inclusion into the SLI, what makes them good, and how/where they are measured.
+3) **Walk through the user journey and look for coverage gaps**.
+4) **Set aspirational SLO targets based on business needs**.
+You can wait a couple of measurement intervals with your SLI before doing it.